Cookie04CZ/GlyphRepair/README.md

 ```
 GlyphRepair has no way to "unmap" or "forget" fonts.
 If you want to delete them from the database, you have to search and delete their rows in glyph_mappings.psv.
 You can easily import the file to MS Excel or other similar program to search, sort or otherwise modify it.

+You may notice there are many .notdef characters in the database.
+There are required by PDF standard, but unfortunately they are sometimes missing in real-world fonts.
+If it happens, GlyphRepair is unable to determine font's height, as we [explained earlier](#deciding-between-uppercase-and-lowercase-characters).

 ## Why so many font names start with strings like ABCDEF+ ?

 As we mentioned in previous chapter, Type 1 embedded subset fonts store only glyphs that are needed to render the given document.
 The PDF standard stipulates that names of such fonts must start with so-called Font Subset Tag, which is a string of 6 random uppercase letters A-Z, followed by +.
 You should ignore these tags when searching the fonts, as they don't convey any meaningful information.